on the Hayes Family in Tennessee

 As I was growing up on Nashville, I often heard the praises of Adelicia.
 Beautiful, Smart, Rich.
 Once I discovered that Adelicia's first husband, Isaac Franklin, was more than twice her age and possible the richest man in America, I wanted to know more.
 Two decades ago, not much information was available on Franklin, save he was the owner of the Angola plantation.
 But over the years, more information surfaced.
 He was born near where I grew up north of Nashville and where my father and I used to go fishing.
 He owned Fairvue Plantation which I had never heard of.
 Then in 2014, I picked up a copy of Ed Baptist's (Cornell, history) book The Half Has Never Been Told, Slavery and the Making Of American Capitalism.(1)

 Ed Baptist's book tied together a lot of loose ends on the history of America's rapid rise as an economic power.
-Let's summarize it thusly: "America was built by slave labor on land stolen from the indigenous peoples, bankrolled by a combination of Northern, Southern and US Government financing and trade with England."
+Let's summarize it thusly: "America was built by slave labor on land stolen from the indigenous peoples, bankrolled by a combination of Northern, Southern, US Government and European financing and trade with England."
 The overall story told by The Half Has Never Been Told is a good place to start learning how America built it's power on cotton grown by slave labor and made into fabric by child labor in the factories of Lowell, MA.
 And, mind you, all this is well before the civil war.

-In 2014, we had a meeting in Lafayette, LA.
+In 2014, we had a business meeting in Lafayette, LA.
 We visited St. Francisville, LA, where Adelicia's first husband, Isaac Franklin, had over 8700 acres of plantations.
 Angola, the name for his plantations, is now the Angola State Penitentiary, but other plantations in the area are amazingly well preserved.
 Here are photos of the visit.